AUBUSSON TAPESTRY WORKSHOP AT FELLETIN

 Tapestry work is an art of major importance just like painting or sculpture.
 Being a collective expression, it involves spinning mills, dyers, weavers and the project leaders who entrust us with their models (painters, designers, visuals artists, architects, interior decorators, etc…).

-Beyond achieving a tapestry, the Workshop endevours to work closely with all the actors in the sector.
+Beyond achieving a tapestry, the Workshop endeavours to work closely with all the actors in the sector.
 It is convinced that tapestry making can only proceed from a long gestation process that involves a whole human chain of skills.

 Just immerge yourself in the heart of the Workshop to measure the daily requirement at all stages of tapestry making.